-During the first year of full-time enrollment in the Ph.D. program, students take the oral preliminary examination which encompasses the body of knowledge in materials science.
-After all coursework is completed in the major and minor fields, students take a written preliminary examination in the major field.
+During the first year of full-time enrollment in the Ph.D. program, students take the oral preliminary examination which encompasses the body of knowledge in materials science equivalent to that expected of a bachelor's degree.
+If students opt not to take courses, a written preliminary examination in the major field is required.
 Students may not take an examination more than twice.

 After passing both preliminary examinations, students take the University Oral Qualifying Examination.
-The nature and content of the examination are at the discretion of the doctoral committee but ordinarily include a broad inquiry into the students preparation for research.
+The nature and content of the examination are at the discretion of the doctoral committee but ordinarily include a broad inquiry into the student's preparation for research.
 The doctoral committee also reviews the prospectus of the dissertation at the oral qualifying examination.

 Note: Doctoral Committees.
 A doctoral committee consists of a minimum of four members.
-Three members, including the chair, are inside members and must hold appointments at UCLA in the student s major department in HSSEAS.
-The outside member must be a UCLA faculty member outside the student s major department.
+Three members, including the chair, are "inside" members and must hold appointments at UCLA in the student's major department in HSSEAS.
+The "outside" member must be a UCLA faculty member outside the student's major department.
+Faculty members holding joint appointments with the Materials Science and Engineering Department are considered "inside" members.